NBKRedSpy/QM_HighlightDamagingEffects/SteamReadMe.txt

 Note that the beta is expected to change many times before release.
 As such, this mod may break on each beta release.

-[h1]Mod Placeholder[/h1]

-This is a temporary version which just inverts the colors so that yellow means wounds are not bandaged.
-In the short term, this will at least allow the users to have a much more visible indicator of wound damage.

 [h1]Docs[/h1]

-Highlights the wound icon when it is causing damage.
+Highlights the bottom of the wound icon when when a wound is actively causing damage.

 When in the middle of battle, it can be difficult to notice that a new -2 HP per action point wound has been added to the existing wounds.

 This mod highlights the wound boxes that are causing damage.

 The color can be changed in the configuration file.

-[h2]Known Issue[/h2]

-When fixing a wound, the wound highlight will not be updated until the player moves.

 [h2]Game Difficulty[/h2]